Khumbu Icefall: 2014 avalanche

 Around 6:30 a.m. local time on 18 April 2014, 16 Nepalese climbers were killed by an avalanche in the Khumbu Icefall.
 Only 13 bodies were recovered.
 Nine others sustained blunt trauma injuries.
 The climbers were preparing the route through the dangerous icefall for the spring climbing season when the avalanche engulfed them.

 This labeled photo-diagram shows the location of the fatal ice avalanche on the 2014 route, and the revised 2015 route through the Khumbu.

 1970 avalanche

-On April 5, 1970, a tragic accident occurred when 6 Sherpas lost their lives after a serac struck them while they were in the Khumbu Icefall.
+On 5 April 1970, an accident occurred when 6 Sherpas lost their lives after a serac struck them while they were in the Khumbu Icefall.
 They were assisting in the production of the Canadian documentary The Man Who Skied Down Everest, featuring Japanese alpinist Yūichirō Miura.
 Miura later became the first person to successfully ski down Mount Everest.